-Troubleshooting · Cloudflare Image Optimization docs
+Troubleshooting | Image Resizing · Cloudflare Image Optimization docs

 err=code:

-- 9402 — Download of the original image failed, e.g. because the image was too large or the connection was interrupted.
+- 9402 — The image was too large or the connection was interrupted.
+Refer to Supported formats and limitations for more information.

-- 9403 — Request loop.
-The service was asked to resize an already-resized image, or the Worker has fetched its own URL.
+- 9403 — A request loop occurred because the image was already resized or the Worker fetched its own URL.
+Verify your Worker path and image path on the server do not overlap.

+- 9406 & 9419 — The image URL is a non-HTTPS URL or the URL has spaces or unescaped Unicode.
+Check your URL and try again.

+- 9407 — A lookup error occured with the origin server’s domain name.
+Check your DNS settings and try again.

-- 9404 — Origin returned 404 HTTP status code.
-The image does not exist on the origin server, or a wrong URL was given to resize.
+- 9404 — The image does not exist on the origin server or the URL used to resize the image is wrong.
+Verify the image exists and check the URL.

-- 9408 — Origin returned 4xx HTTP status code.
-The origin server may be denying access to the image.
+- 9408 — The origin server returned an HTTP 4xx status code and may be denying access to the image.
+Confirm your image settings and try again.

-- 9509 — Origin returned 5xx HTTP status code.
-This is most likely a problem with the origin server-side software, not image resizing.
+- 9509 — The origin server returned an HTTP 5xx status code.
+This is most likely a problem with the origin server-side software, not Image Resizing.

-- 9412 — Origin returned a non-image, e.g. a HTML page.
-This usually happens when an invalid URL is specified, or server-side software has printed an error, or presented a login page.
+- 9412 — The origin server returned a non-image, for example, an HTML page.
+This usually happens when an invalid URL is specified or server-side software has printed an error or presented a login page.

+- 9413 — The image exceeds the maximum image area of 100 megapixels.
+Use a smaller image and try again.

-- 9420 — Origin server redirected to an invalid URL.
+- 9420 — The origin server redirected to an invalid URL.
+Confirm settings at your origin and try again.

-/cdn-cgi/image/resizing service could not perform resizing, probably because the image URL was intercepted by a Worker.
+/cdn-cgi/image/resizing service could not perform resizing.
+This may happen when an image URL is intercepted by a Worker.
+Check your Workers and try again.

-- 9522 — Exceeded processing limit.
-This may happen briefly after purging an entire zone or when requesting files with huge dimensions.
-If the problem persists, please contact support.
+- 9522 — The image exceeded the processing limit.
+This may happen briefly after purging an entire zone or when files with very large dimensions are requested.
+If the problem persists, contact support.

 Limits